-Pediatric Spinal Cord Avulsion: Case Review
+Pediatric Spinal Cord Avulsion

 Many times, these functions are lost permanently.
 This traumatic injury represents an uncompromising quality of life issue for patients and their loved ones.
 In a spinal cord avulsion, the nerve is torn away from its attachment in the root at the vertebra.
 This represents a tear of the nerve and, typically, results in a loss of that function.
-There are many different ways that this injury can occur and it must be diagnosed appropriately to initiate the proper treatment protocol and provide the correct prognosis.Diagnosis of a Spinal Cord Avulsion
+This injury can occur in many different ways, and it must be diagnosed appropriately to initiate the proper treatment protocol and provide the correct prognosis.Diagnosis of a Spinal Cord Avulsion

 Most spinal cord avulsions are diagnosed using an imaging procedure, such as an MRI.
 An MRI takes longer to perform than most imaging studies.
-However, it does not require any radiation and, therefore, has a significant benefit over its x-ray and CT scan counterparts.
+However, it does not require any radiation and has a significant benefit over its x-ray and CT scan counterparts.
 This is especially important in children, who have many years of life left and should not be irradiated unnecessarily.

 Watch YouTube Video: What is a Spinal Cord Injury?
 This animated video from the Neil Sachse Foundation explains a spinal cord injury.Secondary to Lack of Seatbelt Use

 A recent research paper published two different case reports of children having spinal cord injuries without any abnormalities on imaging.
 In this case, both patients had sustained spinal cord avulsion injuries in an auto accident.
-However, neither of them were picked up on imaging because there weren’t any findings on the scans.
+However, neither of them was picked up on imaging because there weren’t any findings on the scans.
 In both situations, the patients were not wearing seatbelts.
-Even though this is a small sample size, it is significant to note that lack of seatbelt use was associated with both spinal cord injuries and with spinal cord avulsions that were not located on diagnostic testing.The Significance of the Study
+Even though this is a small sample size, it is significant to note that lack of seatbelt use was associated with spinal cord injuries and spinal cord avulsions that were not located on diagnostic testing.The Significance of the Study

 It is also important to note that the patients were not wearing seatbelts when they sustained their injuries.
 This means that the injuries might have been prevented if the children were wearing seatbelts at the time of the accident.
-Parents should make sure that their children are taking the proper safety precautions when riding in a motor vehicle.
+Parents should make sure that their children take the proper safety precautions when riding in a motor vehicle.
 They should follow the recommendations of their pediatrician and leave kids in car seats or booster seats until the right age and then transfer them to regular seating when appropriate.
 Finally, everyone should wear a seatbelt while in the car because it reduces the chance of bone fractures, traumatic brain injuries, and other medical problems.Future Directions

-Studies should also look at whether or not there were similar accidents where patients were wearing their seatbelts and whether or not those patients sustained injuries to their spinal cord.
+Studies should also examine whether or not there were similar accidents where patients were wearing their seatbelts and whether or not those patients sustained injuries to their spinal cord.
 Finally, it would also be helpful to examine why the lack of seatbelt use contributed to these spinal cord avulsions in the first place.Personal Injury Lawyers in Sacramento

 I’m Ed Smith, a Sacramento Personal Injury Lawyer.
 Seatbelts could prevent severe injuries in a car crash.
-If you've been injured in an accident, call me for free, friendly advice at (916) 921-6400 or (800) 404-5400.
+If you've been injured in an accident, call me for free, friendly advice at 916.921.6400 or (800) 404-5400.

-I am included in the membership of the California section of the Million Dollar Advocates Forum.
+We are a member of the California section of the Million Dollar Advocates Forum.